 You must report usage of licences to Microsoft using the Licence Mobility Verification form within 10 days.

-- When using my licence mobility benefit to run SQL Server, how large of a compute instance can I run on Azure with a single SQL Server licence?
-SQL Server 2012 is licenced per core, which is considered the equivalent to virtual cores in Azure virtual machine instances.
+- SQL Server 2012 is licenced per core, which is considered the equivalent to virtual cores in Azure virtual machine instances.
 The minimum number of cores that can be assigned to a virtual machine instance is 4.
 This means that Extra-small (A0), Small (A1), Medium (A2), Large (A3) and A6 instances must all be assigned 4 SQL Server core licences.
 Extra-large (A4) and A7 instances would need to be assigned 8 SQL Server core licences.

 BizTalk Server Questions